-This ecological assessment did not include targeted, subject site specific ecological surveys.
+This ecological assessment did not include targeted, subject site specific ecological surveys beyond the footprint for the proposed third entrance.
 The desktop assessment provided a list of the native flora and fauna and especially threatened biota that could potentially occur in the study area or be affected by the proposal (including seasonal, transient or cryptic species).
 The habitat assessment conducted for the site allows for identification of habitat resources for such species.
 As such, the survey was not designed to detect all species, rather to provide an overall assessment of the ecological values on site in order to predict potential impacts of the proposal, with particular emphasis on endangered ecological communities, threatened species and their habitats.
-This approach is considered appropriate to the habitats present and landscape context and to the proposal, which does not involve any vegetation clearing or construction of new, permanent infrastructure.
+This approach is considered appropriate to the habitats present and landscape context and to the proposal, which does not involve any vegetation clearing or construction of new, permanent infrastructure aside from the footprint for the proposed third entrance.
+The footprint for the proposed third entrance includes native vegetation and habitat resources and so this area has been directly surveyed (see Table 1 and description of survey effort above).